josemarti/CarND-Path-Planning-Project/README.md

 ## Valid Trajectories

-The car is able to drive at least 4.32 miles without incident..
+The car is able to drive at least 4.32 miles without incident.
+As an example you can see a drive of more that 7 miles.

 ![pic](snap.png)

 The car drives according to the speed limit.